Best Beaches in Sri Lanka

-As a tropical island on Indian Ocean with an extensive coastline, Sri Lanka is definitely the paradise for beach lovers.
+As a tropical island on the Indian Ocean with an extensive coastline, Sri Lanka is definitely a paradise for beach lovers.
 However, with a bewildering choice of beaches, picking the ideal one can be overwhelming and one might ask: "what are the best beaches in Sri Lanka?" or more directly, "which beach in Sri Lanka should I visit?"

 So below is a rough guide to the most recognized “best beaches in Sri Lanka” and some quick-fire recommendations, which I hope will help you find the dream beach spot.

 Best Beaches on the West Coast (Time to Go: December - April)

 Protected by a beautiful coral reef, Unawatuna is perhaps the most popular beach in Sri Lanka.
 While it is not a surfer’s beach because there are practically no waves, it is great for families with kids who want to just relax, get sun tan and swim.
 Glass-bottomed boats are available to take people out to the reefs if you feel like doing a sea adventure while seeing marine life takes a bit of luck.
 On shore, there are nice beachside cafes and restaurants serving fresh catches from the sea.